A Class of Axis-Angle Attitude Control Laws for Rotational Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{N}{umerous} different types of attitude controllers have been thus far proposed for stabilizing and commanding the trajectory of rotational systems that can be modeled as rigid bodies\cite{GoncalvesFMFR2024I,GoncalvesFMFR2024III,SchlanbuschD2012,BenaRM2022,BenaRM2023I,MayhewCG2009,MayhewCG2011I,MayhewCG2011II, PratamaB2018,MokhtariA2004,KangCW2011,LeeT2011,LeeT2018, WuG2014,WeiJ2017,ThunbergJ2014}.
-These controllers can be classified into three main types: (i)~quaternion-based, (ii)~Euler-angles--based, and (iii)~rotation-matrix--based~(geometric).
-The limitations of attitude controllers based on Euler angles have been extensively studied and discussed in the technical literature---for example, see\cite{ChaturvediNA2011} and references therein.
-For this reason, \mbox{quaternion-based} and geometric methods have been the preferred choices for implementing robust \mbox{high-performance} attitude controllers.
-Although these two attitude representations implicitly contain the knowledge about the Euler axis and associated rotation angle as defined in\cite{KuipersQuaternions}, this information is generally not directly used in the design of attitude controllers.
+\IEEEPARstart{N}{umerous} different types of attitude controllers have been proposed for stabilizing and commanding the trajectory of rotational systems that can be modeled as rigid bodies\cite{GoncalvesFMFR2024I,GoncalvesFMFR2024III,SchlanbuschD2012,BenaRM2022,BenaRM2023I,MayhewCG2009,MayhewCG2011I,MayhewCG2011II, PratamaB2018,MokhtariA2004,KangCW2011,LeeT2011,LeeT2018, WuG2014,WeiJ2017,ThunbergJ2014}.
+These controllers can be classified into three main types: (i)~quaternion-based, (ii)~Euler-angles--based, \mbox{and (iii)} rotation-matrix--based~(geometric).
+The \mbox{limitations of} attitude controllers based on Euler angles have been extensively studied and discussed in the technical literature---for example, see\cite{ChaturvediNA2011} and references therein.
+Due to these limitations, \mbox{quaternion-based} and geometric methods have been the preferred choices for representing and implementing robust \mbox{high-performance} attitude controllers.
+Although these two formulations implicitly contain the knowledge about the Euler axis and associated rotation angle as defined in\cite{KuipersQuaternions}, this information is generally not directly used in controller design.